Aliases for TACR1 Gene

 GeneCards Summary for TACR1 Gene

 TACR1 (Tachykinin Receptor 1) is a Protein Coding gene.
-Diseases associated with TACR1 include constipation and cystitis.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with TACR1 include Constipation and Cystitis.
+Among its related pathways are Peptide ligand-binding receptors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 GO annotations related to this gene include G-protein coupled receptor activity and substance P receptor activity.
 An important paralog of this gene is NPY1R.

 UniProtKB/Swiss-Prot for TACR1 Gene